HimesGroup/BMIN503_Final_Project/report/bmin_report_benson.html.md

 ## Introduction

-Opioid use disorder (OUD) represents a persistent public health crisis in the United States, contributing substantially to national mortality, morbidity, and healthcare expenditure.1–3 Recent estimates found a 289% increase in unintentional opioid-related mortality between 2011 and 2021, with particularly pronounced effects observed during the COVID-19 pandemic.
-During this period, years of life lost (YLL) from opioid-related causes increased by 62.9%, from 1.5 to 3.9 years per 1,000 individuals.4 Recent surveillance data suggest potential moderation in these trends, with the Centers for Disease Control and Prevention (CDC) reporting 94,758 drug overdose deaths in the 12-month period ending May 2024, representing a 12.7% reduction from the previous year.5 However, sustainable reduction in opioid-related mortality requires continued expansion of prevention and treatment infrastructure, with modeling studies suggesting that a 30% increase in naloxone accessibility could prevent approximately 25% of opioid-related deaths.8
+Opioid use disorder (OUD) represents a persistent public health crisis in the United States, contributing substantially to national mortality, morbidity, and healthcare expenditure.[@alexanderEpidemicMidstPandemic2020; @florenceEconomicBurdenPrescription2016; @theusburdenofdiseasecollaboratorsStateUSHealth2018] Recent estimates found a 289% increase in unintentional opioid-related mortality between 2011 and 2021, with particularly pronounced effects observed during the COVID-19 pandemic.
+During this period, years of life lost (YLL) from opioid-related causes increased by 62.9%, from 1.5 to 3.9 years per 1,000 individuals.[@gomesTrendsOpioidToxicity2023] Recent surveillance data suggest potential moderation in these trends, with the Centers for Disease Control and Prevention (CDC) reporting 94,758 drug overdose deaths in the 12-month period ending May 2024, representing a 12.7% reduction from the previous year.[@nationalcenterforhealthstatisticsnchsProductsVitalStatistics2024] However, sustainable reduction in opioid-related mortality requires continued expansion of prevention and treatment infrastructure, with modeling studies suggesting that a 30% increase in naloxone accessibility could prevent approximately 25% of opioid-related deaths.[@raoEffectivenessPoliciesAddressing2021]

-Treatment approaches for OUD encompass both inpatient detoxification and outpatient services, including medications for OUD (MOUD)  such as buprenorphine, naltrexone, and methadone.9,10 Despite demonstrated efficacy, significant treatment gaps persist.
-Only 27.8% of people needing OUD treatment received MOUD in the past year as of 2019, and approximately 40% of U.S. counties lacked authorized buprenorphine providers as of 2018.
+Treatment approaches for OUD encompass both inpatient detoxification and outpatient services, including medications for OUD (MOUD) such as buprenorphine, naltrexone, and methadone.[@nationalacademiesofsciencesEffectivenessMedicationBasedTreatment2019; @nationalacademiesofsciencesengineeringandmedicineMedicationAssistedTreatmentOpioid2018] Despite demonstrated efficacy, significant treatment gaps persist.
+Only 27.8% of people needing OUD treatment received MOUD in the past year as of 2019, and approximately 40% of U.S. counties lacked authorized buprenorphine providers as of 2018.[@kapinosTrendsGeographicProximity2023; @cantorPatternsGeographicDistribution2022; @amiriDisparitiesAccessOpioid2021]

-Establishment of new treatment facilities frequently encounters regulatory and community opposition, often centered on concerns regarding potential increases in neighborhood crime rates.14–16 However, county-level analyses suggest inverse relationships between treatment facility presence and criminal activity, with each additional facility associated with reductions in drug-related mortality (0.5%), intentional homicide (0.24%), and overall crime  (0.14%) annually.17 Similar protective associations have been observed with emergency department utilization, where facility openings and closures correspond with 6.5% decreases and 7.4% increases in drug-related visits, respectively.18 At the individual level, systematic reviews of the available trials (largely focusing on carceral programs) have demonstrated that treatment of incarcerated persons with OUD resulted in sustained reductions in recidivism by up to 15%.19,20
+Establishment of new treatment facilities frequently encounters regulatory and community opposition, often centered on concerns regarding potential increases in neighborhood crime rates.[@rouhaniNIMBYismHarmReduction2022; @davidsonNIMBYismUnderstandingCommunity2014; @lofaroNarrativePoliticsPolicy2021] However, county-level analyses suggest inverse relationships between treatment facility presence and criminal activity, with each additional facility associated with reductions in drug-related mortality (0.5%), intentional homicide (0.24%), and overall crime  (0.14%) annually.@bondurantSubstanceAbuseTreatment Similar protective associations have been observed with emergency department utilization, where facility openings and closures correspond with 6.5% decreases and 7.4% increases in drug-related visits, respectively.[@corredor-waldronTacklingSubstanceUse2022] At the individual level, systematic reviews of the available trials (largely focusing on carceral programs) have demonstrated that treatment of incarcerated persons with OUD resulted in sustained reductions in recidivism by up to 15%.[@DrugCourtsEffects; @prendergastEffectivenessDrugAbuse2002]

 Spatial analyses present a more complex relationship between facility location and neighborhood-level outcomes.
-Cross-sectional research in urban environments has identified modest increases in crime rates within immediate facility proximity (3.2-6.6% higher density per 100 feet closer), though these effects are comparable to or lower than those observed near other community establishments such as convenience stores.21 However, significant gaps exist in understanding the temporal and spatial dynamics between facility operations and neighborhood-level outcomes, particularly regarding spillover effects and the influence of pre-existing community vulnerability factors.
+Cross-sectional research in urban environments has identified modest increases in crime rates within immediate facility proximity (3.2-6.6% higher density per 100 feet closer), though these effects are comparable to or lower than those observed near other community establishments such as convenience stores.[@furr-holdenNotMyBack2016] However, significant gaps exist in understanding the temporal and spatial dynamics between facility operations and neighborhood-level outcomes, particularly regarding spillover effects and the influence of pre-existing community vulnerability factors.

-This study examines the temporal and spatial associations between drug treatment center operations and neighborhood crime rates over a 20-year time period in 15 major U.S. cities across the country.
+This study examines the temporal and spatial associations between drug treatment center operations and neighborhood crime rates over a ``19``-year time period in ``9`` major U.S. cities across the country.
 Specifically, we investigate: 1) the relationship between facility opening/closure events and changes in immediate areal crime rates, 2) spatial spillover effects on adjacent areas, and 3) the modifying effects of community social vulnerability indicators on these relationships.

 We hypothesize that there is either a small negative or no spatiotemporal association between the incidence of violent crime in the geographic area surrounding a drug treatment center and the opening of such a center.
 Conversely, we expect a small positive or no relationship between center closures and areal crime density.